mrisher/smtp-sts/mta-sts.md

 When sending to an MX at a domain for which the sender has a valid and non-expired MTA-STS policy, a sending MTA honoring MTA-STS MUST validate:

-1. That the recipient MX supports STARTTLS and offers a valid PKIX based TLS certificate.
+1. That the recipient MX supports STARTTLS and offers a valid PKIX-based TLS certificate.

 2. That at least one of the policy's "mx" patterns matches at least one of the